raiden-network/raiden/tools/README.md

 Note: For the deposit to work properly the nodes must have some of the required tokens, for a test token one can use `mint.sh` to acquire some.

-- `stress_test_transfers.py`: Script to run nodes and do some transfers.
-The
+## `stress_test_transfers.py`: run nodes and do some transfers
-- script requires a configuration file, like so:
+The script requires a configuration file, like so:

 ```ini
 [DEFAULT]